languagetool-org/languagetool/languagetool-language-modules/en/src/main/resources/org/languagetool/resource/en/agid-readme.txt

   ditto N: dittos, dittoes 1
   ditto V: dittoed | dittoing | dittos, dittoes 0.1
-For purely technical reasons and because I do not feel that it matters too much I have made the variant levels for the -s forms the same.
-For example the ditto entries became: ditto N: dittos, dittoes 0.1 ditto V: dittoed | dittoing | dittos, dittoes 0.1 The choice of the variant levels I used is somewhat arbitrary but I in general went with the lower level.
+For purely technical reasons and because I do not feel that it matters too much, I have made the variant levels for the -s forms the same.
+For example the ditto entries became: ditto N: dittos, dittoes 0.1 ditto V: dittoed | dittoing | dittos, dittoes 0.1 The choice of the variant levels I used is somewhat arbitrary, but I, in general, went with the lower level.

-Fell free to send me corrections to correct any of these questionable words.
-I am mostly interested in the preferred form of the word when the script was not able to decide or words marked with < or ~ that are valid inflected forms of the words.
+Feel free to send me corrections to correct any of these questionable words.
+I am mostly interested in the preferred form of the word that the script was unable to decide, or words marked with < or ~ that are valid inflected forms of the words.

 Also included in this version are the files "variant_0.lst",